-A series of tax hikes and freezing of allowances from April 6 are likely to place further pressure on our finances, but there are steps you may be able to take to reduce the burden.
+A series of tax changes and freezing of allowances from April 2024 are likely to place further pressure on our finances, but there are steps you may be able to take to reduce the burden.

-The cost of living crisis is already making it difficult for many of us to make ends meet, with the price of food, energy and other essential costs soaring in the past year.
-Meanwhile, Council Tax rises and a hike in National Insurance, among other tax changes, will soon come into force.
+The rising cost of living is already making it difficult for many of us to make ends meet, with the price of food, energy and other essential costs soaring over the past couple of years.
+Although there was some good news for employees in the Autumn Statement and this year’s Spring Budget as the Chancellor announced National Insurance cuts, many people will still face tax hikes thanks to the ongoing freeze in tax thresholds.
+People may also be impacted by increases in Council Tax and a reduction in dividend and Capital Gains Tax (CGT) allowances, among other tax changes.

-Here we take a look at some of the taxes that increased from April 6 – and what you might be able to do to minimise the impact of these on your finances.
+Here we take a look at some of the tax changes that have come into effect in the 2024/25 tax year – and what you might be able to do to minimise the impact of these on your finances.

-The tax-free dividend allowance has fallen from £2,000 to £1,000 in the 2023/24 tax year, and will fall again to £500 from April 2024.
+The tax-free dividend allowance fell from £2,000 to £1,000 in the 2023/24 tax year, and reduces again to £500 from April 2024.
 If you receive more than your tax-free allowance in dividends in the tax year outside an ISA, you’ll pay tax on this income.
-The current dividend tax rates are 8.75% for basic rate taxpayers, and 33.75% for higher rate taxpayer
+The current dividend tax rates are 8.75% for basic rate taxpayers, and 33.75% for higher rate taxpayers.

 What can you do about it?